Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Liouvillian Gap

 To carry out this analysis, we explicitly constructed both the Lindbladian superoperator and the spatial inversion superoperator.
 By diagonalizing the latter, we obtained its eigenvalues and eigenvectors, which allowed us to separate the Hilbert space into parity-even and parity-odd subspaces.
 Since the Lindbladian commutes with the spatial inversion operator, it can be represented in this eigenbasis as a block-diagonal matrix, with one block corresponding to each parity sector.
 Restricting the dynamics to each block separately, we extracted the eigenvalues of the Lindbladian within each subspace, and thereby determined the corresponding parity-resolved Liouvillian gaps.

-Figure \ref{fig:two_panels} compares the Liouvillian gaps computed within each parity subspace -- parity-even (blue empty circles) and parity-odd (orange empty squares) -- with the global gap obtained via the Arnoldi-Lindblad method (green crosses).
+Figure \ref{fig:two_panels} compares the Liouvillian gaps computed within each parity subspace -- parity-even (blue empty circles) and parity-odd (orange empty squares)-with the global gap obtained via the Arnoldi-Lindblad method (green crosses).
 Solid lines serve as guides to the eye for the subspace gaps.
 As the dissipation parameter is varied, the dominant eigenvalue can switch between subspaces: in certain regions the even sector exhibits the smallest eigenvalue, while in others the odd sector becomes dominant.
 The Arnoldi method naturally captures this transition, since it always selects the eigenvalue with the smallest real part across all subspaces.
 Moreover, as the system size increases, the spectra of the two parity sectors become increasingly separated, making such crossings less probable.
 This behavior highlights that the Arnoldi approach consistently identifies the slowest decaying mode of the global dynamics, regardless of the underlying sectoral structure.

-The case analyzed in Fig.~\ref{fig:two_panels}(a) corresponds to the fully chaotic regime, where the Liouvillian gap curves for the two parity subspaces are clearly separated and no crossings occur, reflecting a well-defined hierarchy of decay rates between the sectors.
-In contrast, Fig.~\ref{fig:two_panels}(b) shows an intermediate regime between integrability and chaos, where the curves partially overlap and crossings emerge, indicating that the slowest decaying mode can originate from either subspace depending on the dissipation strength.
-Both regimes are further illustrated in Fig.~\ref{fig:conjunto}, highlighting how the Arnoldi-Lindblad method effectively captures the dominant relaxation dynamics and smoothly interpolates between different contributions as the system transitions from integrable to chaotic behavior.
+The case analyzed in Fig.~\ref{fig:two_panels}(a) corresponds to a parameter region where the Liouvillian gaps associated with the two parity subspaces are clearly separated over the range of dissipation strengths considered.
+In this regime, a well-defined hierarchy of decay rates emerges, and the slowest relaxation mode consistently belongs to a single symmetry sector.
+As a consequence, no crossings between the leading gaps of different parity sectors are observed.
+In contrast, Fig.~\ref{fig:two_panels}(b) illustrates a parameter region displaying integrable-like finite-size behavior, where the Liouvillian gap curves associated with the two parity subspaces partially overlap and crossings occur as the dissipation strength is varied.
+In this case, the slowest decaying mode can originate from either subspace, leading to an effective switching of the sector that controls the long-time relaxation.

-\section{Relation between OTOC Decay, the Liouvillian Gap and Chaos Parameters}
+\section{Relation between OTOC decay, the Liouvillian gap and chaos parameters}